-Aviation Finance Comparative Guide - - Philippines
+Aviation Finance Comparative Guide

 In preparing for an aircraft finance transaction, the Philippine courts will consider:

-- where the contract is made, is negotiated and is to be performed; and
+- where the contract is made, is negotiated and is to be performed;

-- the domicile, place of business or place of incorporation of the parties.
+- the domicile, place of business or place of incorporation of the parties; and

+- whether the foreign financing company is deemed to be doing business in the Philippines.

 All of these factors are taken into consideration in determining the validity of choice of law.